Dowell-Lab/TFEA/README.md

 <H2 id="Requirements">Requirements</H2>

-Before running TFEA, make sure you have the following installed on your machine:
+Before running TFEA, make sure you have the following installed on your machine (if using sbatch, you may need to install configparser and DESeq2 but nothing else):

+  <H3 id="PythonPackages">Python Packages</H3>
+  Python packages can be installed using:
+  `pip install <packagename>`
+  or if you are on a compute cluster (such as FIJI):
+  `pip install --user <packagename`
+  The following python packages must be installed (note some of these may come pre-installed with Python):
+  -matplotlib
+  -numpy
+  -scipy
+  -htseq
+  -argparse
+  -configparser
+  -multiprocessing

   <H3 id="configparser">configparser</H3>
   TFEA uses python's configparser.
 If this is not installed on your machine use pip to install it: